 Include words such as ‘FREE’ or ‘COMPLIMENTARY’ so the buyer gets the perception that they’re getting more than what they’re paying for.
 The offer could be something of minimal value to you, i.e. a breakfast, Wi-Fi or a bottle of champagne, but is lucrative to the guest.
-For example a romance package could read “Two night stay in our luxury studio apartment with complimentary champagne”.
+For example, a romance package could read “Two night stay in our luxury studio apartment with complimentary champagne”.

 Target the Right Guests on Social Media

 The targeting options on social media platforms, especially Facebook and Instagram, allow you to drill down to your audience based on demographics, behaviour and interests.
 Make the most of these platforms to push out relevant vouchers.
-For instance you can target someone who is recently engaged or interested in weddings with a private dining offer.
-On LinkedIn, you can promote vouchers offering complementary airport pick-ups or drop-offs.
+For instance, you can target someone who is recently engaged or interested in weddings with a private dining offer.
+On LinkedIn, you can promote vouchers offering complimentary airport pick-ups or drop-offs.